Could I Have Covid?

 Fishing was slow, my mind was struggling with what I do for a living as Covid has shut down the entertainment industry, and at that moment, I felt hot.
 A slight chill hit my body, and the thought popped into my head.
 “Do I have a fever”?

-In that split second, my mind race to all the events, people, and family I’ve interacted with this past week.
+In that split second, my mind raced to all the events, people, and family I’ve interacted with this past week.
 A soft wind blew across my face, and the sweat dripped down when I realized that the breeze picked up, the humidity level was high, and it was just my body cooling itself off.
 It wasn’t a fever, only my mind going to the wrong place.

 Self-diagnosis is what we’re asked to do every day.
 If we head to work, enter a public building, or family gathering, your present health status is a concern to everyone.